Fox Theater (Bakersfield, California): The Fox closes

 In 1977, after 47 years in business, the Fox Theater closed its doors.
 The theater re-opened for a brief period in 1983 and 1984, but would fall into decay until 1994.

 The Fox Theater Foundation: Saving a historic landmark in downtown Bakersfield

 In 1994, the Fox Theater was threatened by the inevitability of demolition.
 A small group of city businessmen and women joined together to save the theater, forming the Fox Theater Foundation.
 The Foundation's "Save the Fox" campaign raised enough funds from over 380 donors for the down payment on the building.

-Restoration began on July 1, 1994 and has been a slow, but on-going effort ever since.
-A large list of restoration and improvement projects is still present for the theatre.
+Restoration began on July 1, 1994.